mdjones-dev/Parser-Facebook-Messages-JSON/README.md

 The initial inspiration for this project was to collate a clean `Call` log.

 <h1>Step 0.
 Download the python script:
+Down the ZIP file.

+Contained within is the parse_fb_json.py file.
 <img src="https://github.com/mjones-l/Parser-Facebook-Messages-JSON/blob/master/resources/Step0DownloadScript.JPG">

 <h2>Step 1.
 Install Python 3.8 (Windows Store, or python[.]org)</h2>